 I’m embarrassed to say that despite being from Northern California, I haven’t actually been to Napa, and have only been to Sonoma once.
 By no means am I any sort of connoisseur of wines or vintages—but I do enjoy tastings, tours, and the general atmosphere of each individual winery.
 Georgia’s Château Élan was no exception.
 Here’s the rundown of my quick weekend getaway:

 1. Explore the Property

 Make no mistake, Château Élan is gorgeous.
 Even in the dead of winter, with their vines all pulled up for replanting, the property was a refreshing taste of France.
 Whether you choose to stroll through their many paths, or take a jog, or bring your bikes, definitely take advantage of the landscaped estate and go exploring.
 We enjoy a good cycle, so both of us brought along our bikes.
-Full disclosure, I ride a vintage Schwinn and David has a single speed, so we couldn’t go on the full bike loop due to terrain and tire issues.
-But we tooled around the paved areas and it felt just like being in Europe again.
+Tooling around the wide roads felt just like being in Europe again.

 2. Winery Tour and Tasting

 This is an obvious one.
 Château Élan’s winery tour was highly informative and detailed, providing a nice introduction to both the winery and the process—especially for a tour novice.
 The tour, which was $10/person, concluded with a tasting of five of their wines.
 Because we’re in the South, Château Élan’s wines are made with muscadine grapes, and they’ve created a really delicious, sweet “Muscadry” variant—The Local Palate has a great write-up of the wines and their backstory here.